caffinc/caffinc.github.io/_posts/2016-12-13-raspberry-pi-3-headless.md

 ### 3. Editing files on your MicroSD card

 Once you've installed your image on the MicroSD card, it should have two partitions.
 The first partition, which is in FAT32, is the `BOOT` partition.
 The second partition, which is in ext4, is the one which has your Raspbian OS files.

-If you're on a Linux machine, you should be able to see both partitions on your MicroSD card when you plug it in.
+If you're on a Linux machine, you should be able to see both partitions.
 If you're on Windows or Mac, you might not be able to access the second ext4 partition.
 This is where your Linux VM/Live disk comes into play.

-If you're on a Windows machine, now's the time to [write your image onto the 8GB USB Stick using `unetbootin`.](https://unetbootin.github.io/)
+If you're on a Windows machine, now's the time to [write your Linux image (Tahrpup) onto the 4GB USB Stick using `unetbootin`.](https://unetbootin.github.io/)
 Boot into your machine from the USB stick now, which will run a "live" version of Puppy Linux, which doesn't write anything to your disks and merely runs on your RAM for as long as you want.
 If you have trouble booting into the USB stick, it might be because you have `Secure Boot` enabled.
 You need to go into your BIOS settings and disable `Secure Boot` and allow legacy booting.
 You'd have to Google for how to do it for your brand of PC Manufacturer.

 If you're on a Mac, you might have to Google how to create a bootable USB stick from an ISO and follow the appropriate steps, and then boot into the Linux installation.